Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Acknowledgments

 \subsection{Proof of Lemma~\ref{le:upperbound}}

 The objective function in Proposition~\ref{pr:robust_IOP} can be written as the square-root of the sum of the square of the Frobenius norms of each of its six blocks.
-For the upper-left block, we have
+For the upper-left block, since $\norm{\hat{\bm{\Phi}}_{u y}}_2 \leq$ $\gamma< \epsilon_2^{-1}$ by assumption, we have {

-where the convergence of the series follows from $\bm{\Delta}$ and $\hatbm{\Phi}_{uy}$ having zero-entries diagonal blocks by construction.
-Similarly,
+} where the convergence of the series follows from $\bm{\Delta}$ and $\hatbm{\Phi}_{uy}$ having zero-entries diagonal blocks by construction.
+Similarly, {

-Next, we have
+} Next, we have {

-and therefore, by developing the squares and using that $\norm{\hatbm{\Phi}_{yy}\hatbf{G}}_F\leq \|\hatbm{\Phi}_{yy}\|_F\|\hatbf{G}\|_2$ we obtain
+} and therefore, by developing the squares and using that $\norm{\hatbm{\Phi}_{yy}\hatbf{G}}_F\leq \|\hatbm{\Phi}_{yy}\|_F\|\hatbf{G}\|_2$ we obtain {

-Proceeding analogously, one can also prove that
+} Proceeding analogously, one can also prove that {

-Therefore, combining the above inequalities we finally conclude that
+}Therefore, combining the above inequalities we finally conclude that {